1lynnj/vet-anes-front-end/README.md

 - Ability by user to store protocols for individual patients to recall for reference or usage at a later time.
 - Ability by user to add drugs to the database.
 - User login and authentication to allow above actions.
-- Printable document with monitoring grid for use by anesthetist on the medical floor.
+- Printable document with generated protocol and monitoring grid for use by anesthetist on the medical floor.